Ever had a day when you got up smiling, felt confident and happy, and had the most beautiful day?

 4. Stay Positive

 More easily said than done.
-Today the society and the experiences of others have caused us to become negative and look at everything with that perspective.
+Today the society and the experiences of others have caused us to become negative and look at everything from that perspective.
 I don’t mean that it doesn’t be practical.
 A common quote – “Hope for the best and plan for worst”.
 Whenever you are faced with a situation, ask yourself – “What is the worst that can happen?”
 Often you will realize that even the worst will give rise to a situation that you have faced previously.
 Have the confidence to face whatever comes next.

 No one has ever been given problems that they can’t handle.
 You have the power to deal with what comes your way.
 And certainly, staying positive is an internal form of wellbeing to lead a happy life.

 5. Take a Social Media Break